08Aristodemus24/virtuals-data-cleaning/readme.md

     Ask first: Do they use “my credentials” instead of “game” on x api credentials on sandbox If yes, should be fixed now
         If not, recommend them to use my credentials otherwise they will encounter rate limiting atm with game

+* if no activity on the ticket for 2 to 3 days close the ticket

+* as of now december 30 because of instability of X API they need to use G.A.M.E. credentials for now

 * see what dominant issues builders face, from tickets 240 - 260
 240 - sandbox activation failed when Configure in Sandbox is clicked to have agent start tweeting